NVIDIA/NeMo-Skills/docs/tutorials/posts/llama-nemotron-super-v1.5-evals.md

 majority@15       | 2158        | 12111      | 7782        | 4.31%         | 3.43%            | 49.91%
 pass@15           | 2158        | 12111      | 7782        | 27.80%        | 10.10%           | 49.91%
 ```

+!!!note
+    The `majority` metric for most reasoning benchmarks typically improves over the corresponding `pass@1` numbers.
+For HLE, the `majority` number is lower than `pass@1` which can be counterintuitive but it has to with our metric calculation logic.
+For HLE, the final answer is contained in the generated solution but it is not easily extractable by rule-based systems as in the case of math where the model is instructed to put the final answer in \boxed{}.
+Thus, for certain questions the `predicted_answer` field is null but the LLM-as-a-judge is still able to evaluate the generated solution.
+The majority metric performs clustering over `predicted_answer` which currently incorrectly removes from consideration some of the correct solutions for which the `predicted_answer` is None.

 #### Results for Code Reasoning benchmarks (Reasoning on)